ramakantgadhewal/CFD_tutorials/README.md

 The tutorials are not validation cases, rather simple examples of how to setup up some fire-related scenarios.
 The tutorials may contain custom models (e.g., related to turbulence, combustion and radiation) that are not available in the default OpenFOAM version.

-Check https://github.com/pyrTriangle/CFD_papers for various journal publications related to the tutorials.
+Check https://github.com/pyrTriangle/CFD_papers for various journal publications related to the tutorials and https://www.youtube.com/channel/UCBqUSVif0o0aeptw82raveA for CFD videos of the tutorials.

 Are the tutorial helpful to you?
 Feel free to support: https://www.buymeacoffee.com/pyrtrianglk